 Wooden RV steps are easy to make and today I am going to show you a DIY project that you can complete in a weekend.
-If you have a camper or any type of recreational vehicle, these RV steps with a landing will provide a durable entrance from your deck or ground level into your RV.
+If you have a travel trailer or any type of recreational vehicle, these RV steps with a landing will provide a durable entrance from your deck or ground level into your RV.

 Wooden RV Steps

-Items needed:
+Materials needed:

-We used 2×6, 2×4, 4×4 and 2×10 pressure treated wood to build our RV steps with a landing.
-Be sure to use nails and screws that are meant for outdoors.
 We measured how wide we wanted our stairs to be and then cut the 2×6 pieces of wood to length and nailed together forming a box.

 We then created “wooden legs” out of 4×4’s pressure treated wood.
 We decided to add a wooden brace (2×10’s cut to size) on the bottom of the legs because the ground was somewhat uneven and the wood allows for stability.